What We Do

 National Charter Schools Conference

-The Board of Directors of the National Alliance for Public Charter Schools is comprised of some of the most respected and experienced names in the charter school world, including school leaders; national and state association executives; and representatives from foundations, management companies, and other supportive organizations.
+The Board of Directors of the National Alliance for Public Charter Schools is comprised of some of the most respected and experienced names in the charter school world, including national and state association executives; and representatives from foundations, management companies, and other supportive organizations.
 We strongly believe that in order to serve and advance this movement, the board must understand its complexities and reflect its great diversity.

 President, Kaplan Higher Education Campuses

 John Lock is President of the Kaplan Higher Education Campuses.
 His past position was that of CEO at Project Lead the Way, an organization that prepares students to be innovative leaders in STEM industries.
-Lock also served as President and CEO of the Charter School Growth Fund (“the Fund”) where he managed all aspects of its startup and operations.
+Mr. Lock also served as President and CEO of the Charter School Growth Fund where he managed all aspects of its startup and operations.
 He is a successful business advisor, operational manager, hands-on private equity investor and investment banker.
-Throughout his career, he has focused on helping people and organizations realize their potential.
+Throughout his career, mr. Lock has focused on helping people and organizations realize their potential.
 He has extensive experience managing early-stage companies and has served as CEO, CFO, COO and board member of companies that range from technology to insurance to financial management.

 Managing Director, Chiefs for Change